 -Anna Paula Costa e Silva, MFA 2013 Fine Arts

 To learn more about Anna Paula and her work visit her website.

 "The Alumni Scholarship Award played a crucial role in finalizing the presentation for my thesis in the Illustration as Visual Essay graduate program.
 The project helped me become more confident in my writing, and become a better image maker.
 The scholarship funding helped me make a splash right from the start as I prepared for the exhibit and produced promotional materials for the thesis.”

 -Daniel Fishel, MFA 2011 Illustration as Visual Essay

-To see more of Daniel's work visit o-fishel.com
+To see more of Daniel's work visit his website.

-“The SVA Alumni scholarship award allowed me to buy all of the art supplies I needed to produce my master’s thesis, which consists of three different media: silkscreen prints, Sculpey, and a comic book.
-I was aiming to share more of this work with people who have been affected by breast cancer (which was the subject of my thesis).
-Aside from the support to buy more materials, the scholarship connected me to the larger SVA community including past students, who were supportive of me and the work; that felt great.
+“The SVA Alumni Scholarship Award allowed me to buy all of the art supplies I needed to produce my master’s thesis, which consisted of three different media: silkscreen prints, Sculpey, and a comic book.
+I was aiming to share more of this work with people who have been affected by breast cancer, which was the subject of my thesis.
+Aside from the support to buy more materials, the scholarship connected me to the larger SVA community including past students, who were supportive of me and the work.
+That felt great.
 Thank you SVA!”